High Altitude Sensor Systems (HASS)

 The investment from CSIRO of $2.7 million will create, through the DMTC’s co-investment model, a total program value of more than $6 million over three to five years.

-On 29 September the Minister for Defence Industry, the Hon Christopher Pyne MP, announced that the first round of the DMTC program would include four projects, with work expected to commence before the end of the 2017 calendar year.
-Read the media release.
+On 28 March the Minister for Defence Industry, the Hon Christopher Pyne MP, announced that the first of the HASS projects had commenced.
+Read the release here.

 Projects selected for High Altitude Sensor Systems – Phase One*